mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Upgrade Vaadin 8

-Certain bugs ([7719](https://github.com/vaadin/framework/issues/7719), [11702](https://github.com/vaadin/framework/issues/11702)) have been fixed in Vaadin 8.9.3; other bugs could have been fixed in newer versions as well.
+Certain bugs ([7719](https://github.com/vaadin/framework/issues/7719), [11702](https://github.com/vaadin/framework/issues/11702)) have been fixed in Vaadin 8.9.3 or later; other push-related bugs could have been fixed in newer versions as well.
 Please make sure you're using the newest Vaadin possible.

 ### Reconfigure Proxy

 As mentioned above, certain proxies will kill the connection silently after 2 minutes of inactivity.
 Increase this setting to 10 minutes or even 20 minutes, to be extra-sure that Vaadin pings will keep the connection open.
+Alternatively, decrease the heartbeat interval to be 45-60 seconds.

 ### Try using Long-Polling instead of Websocket/XHR